-2017 marked the fifth year of implementing the Goleta Water District Sustainability Plan.
-The environment in which the District operates changed considerably over that five-year period.
+2019 marked the seventh year of implementing the Goleta Water District Sustainability Plan.
+The environment in which the District operates changed considerably over that seven-year period.
 In 2012, surface water supplies were plentiful, the Goleta Groundwater Basin was full, and the District was not relying on imported water through the State Water Project to meet customer demand.
 At the same time, the District was one year into what would become the most severe drought on record in the history of the Goleta Valley.
 Lake Cachuma dropped to as low as 7% of capacity, imported water availability hit record lows, and groundwater replaced water from Lake Cachuma as the primary source of supply for District customers.
 Investments shifted from initiatives like hydroelectric turbines and solar energy projects, to activities that focused on strengthening the reliability of District water supplies and the infrastructure necessary to pump and deliver groundwater to customers.

 The Sustainability Plan was designed to be adaptable and capable of adjusting to changing conditions.
 The recent historic drought and wildfires in the Lake Cachuma watershed have tested that adaptability.
 Looking back and reflecting on progress the District has made implementing specific initiatives included in the Sustainability Plan and subsequent Progress Reports, as well as evaluating how approaches for meeting the fundamental principles of this Plan have shifted, allows the District to move forward more effectively.